UPPMAX/HPC-python/docs/day1/gpu.rst

       # Remove any loaded modules and load the ones we need
       module purge  > /dev/null 2>&1
-      module load
+      module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 julia/1.9.4-bdist OpenMPI/4.1.6198 SciPy-bundle

+      # Activate the virtual environment we created earlier today
+      source <path-to>/virtenv/bin/activate

+      # Run your Python script
+      python add-list.py

 Exercises
 ---------

 .. challenge:: Integration 2D with Numba

    An initial implementation of the 2D integration problem with the CUDA support for Numba could be as follows:

    .. admonition:: ``integration2d_gpu.py``
       :class: dropdown